Robbie Grossman Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Royals pitching staff ranks 20th in the league.

-- The Royals have a 4.82 team ERA that ranks 20th across all MLB pitching staffs.
+- The Royals have the 24th-ranked team ERA among all MLB pitching staffs (5.22).

-- Royals pitchers combine to rank 25th in baseball in home runs surrendered (23 total, 1.4 per game).
+- The Royals rank 24th in baseball in home runs surrendered (25 total, 1.4 per game).

-- The Royals will send Keller (2-1) out to make his fourth start of the season.
-He is 2-1 with a 2.12 ERA and 16 strikeouts in 17 2/3 innings pitched.
+- The Royals will send Singer (1-1) to the mound to make his fourth start of the season.
+He is 1-1 with a 7.88 ERA and 15 strikeouts through 16 2/3 innings pitched.

-- His most recent time out was on Thursday against the Texas Rangers, when the righty tossed 6 2/3 innings, surrendering one earned run while allowing three hits.
+- In his most recent time out on Saturday against the Atlanta Braves, the right-hander tossed five innings, allowing eight earned runs while surrendering 10 hits.

+- In three games this season, the 26-year-old has put up a 7.88 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .308 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.